 4. The local cuisine

 Fish is one of the favorite dishes in Australia.
 You’ll find fish and chips in most restaurants.
-You’ll also find fresh seafood dishes and traditional foods composing nutritious bugs, ants, and grubs.
-Sydney boasts diverse cuisine, and you’ll find other regional foods like Geek, Asian, and the Mediterranean.
+You’ll also find fresh seafood dishes and traditional foods with nutritious bugs, ants, and grubs.
+Sydney boasts diverse cuisine and other regional foods like Geek, Asian, and the Mediterranean.

-There are also many top restaurants; some of the top hotels are; Four seasons hotel, The Fullerton Hotel, Hotel La Rovere, the Grace hotel Sydney and many more.
+There are also many top restaurants; some of the top hotels are the Four Seasons Hotel, The Fullerton Hotel, Hotel La Rovere, the Grace Hotel Sydney, and many more.
 While booking, know what’s available, and go for a hotel room with a kitchen and a fridge.
-This way, it will be simpler to stock food and prepare your meals if not comfortable with the local cuisine.
+This way, stocking food and preparing your meals will be simpler if you are uncomfortable with the local cuisine.

 5. Sightseeing

 Sydney is a popular tourist spot with multiple attractions.
-Some of the places to visit the Featherdale wildlife park.
+Some of the places to visit are the Featherdale Wildlife Park.
 It’s an excellent spot for families and kids.
 It has over 2000 animals, including the Koala, kangaroos, and reptiles.
 The world heritage sandstone Blue Mountains borders Sydney and is a fabulous sight.
-With natural forests and nature trails, and fast-flowing waterfalls, you’ll have an opportunity to marvel at nature.
+With natural forests, nat,ure trails, and fast-flowing waterfalls, you’ll have an opportunity to marvel at nature.

 What’s more.
-There are various short cruise excursions around the harbor, and you can take a tour around the building.
+There are various short cruise excursions around the harbor, and you can tour the building.

 6. Transportation system

 The buses and trains serve visitors within the city, suburbs, and outlying areas.
-Passenger ferries offer a fast means of travel in the town and many other suburbs.
+Passenger ferries offer fast travel in the town and many other suburbs.
 For the tickets, it’s advisable to invest in one that accommodates all the modes of public transport.
-The best way to Sydney’s attractions is on foot or using the public transport system.
+The best way to Sydney’s attractions is on foot or the public transport system.

 7. Currency

 The Australian currency is the Australian dollar, AUD.
-It comes in the denominations of 5,10,20,50, and 100 dollar notes.
-The coins come in the denomination of 5,10 and 50 cents, one and two dollar denominations.
+It comes in the denominations of 5,10,20,50, and 100-dollar notes.
+The coins come in 5, 10, and 50 cents, one and two-dollar denominations.

 You’ll find ATMs in most parts of the city, mainly outside the banks, on main streets, and in petrol stations.
-Instead of moving around carrying loads of cash, pre-load your credit card, and have different credit cards instead of money.
-Moving with money can be risky, and you’ll be safer with minimal amounts in your pockets.
+Instead of moving around carrying loads of cash, pre-load your credit card and have different credit cards instead of money.
+Moving with cash can be risky, and you’ll be safer with minimal amounts in your pockets.

 8. Shopping

 Sydney is a shopper’s haven.
 There’s so much that you can buy from a beautiful city.
-Know where to shop, since there are large department stores and shopping complexes.
+Know where to shop since large department stores and shopping complexes exist.
 Numerous shops and designer boutiques are stocking all manner of things.
-You can spend days visiting the stores in the middle of the city, and still not exhaust them.
+You can spend days visiting the stores in the middle of the city and still not exhaust them.

-You not only have the indoor stores to shop from, but Sydney markets that generally operate over the weekends also boasts of different outdoor market Know where to get what you’re shopping for, and it will make everything easier.
+You have indoor stores to shop from, and Sydney markets that generally operate over the weekends also boast different outdoor needs.
+Knowing where to get what you’re shopping for will make everything easier.

 9. Beaches